DarioDidi/wireframing/README.md

 - Final design received positive feedback from customers and helped increase checkout completion rates
 - Developers implemented the change efficiently, as it was clearly documented in the high-fidelity wireframes

-## role of wireframing in ensuring a user-friendly design
+## The role of wireframing in ensuring a user-friendly design
 This scenario shows how wireframing helped catch a potential conversion and killing issue early, before code was written.
 By simulating the user journey and getting feedback, the team was able to:
 - Simplify the interface,